 - PTE minimum score of 58 or higher: Score report must be submitted directly to the SDSU Graduate Admissions Office.
 Test score must be from within the past two years.

-- Transcripts have been received indicating English as the principle language of instruction.
+- Transcripts have been received indicating English as the principal language of instruction.

 A copy of your official score report or unofficial transcript can be submitted through your my.SDSU account.

 Program-specific supplemental documents (resume, personal statement, letter of recommendation) should be submitted directly to your graduate department and not the SDSU Graduate Admissions Office.
 Please note the supplemental documents are separate from those required by Graduate Admission and not updated in your my.SDSU account.
 Review the individual graduate program for specific instructions, requirements and deadlines.

 Questions regarding program-specific documents should be directed to the department.
 Contact information for each department and links to the department website can be found on the graduate programs page for your major.